Punktum-dk/whois-service-specification/README.md

 ### Document History

 - 3.2 2020-01-21
-  - Documenting added DNSSEC status values
+  - Documenting added DNSSEC status values, introduced in release 4.0.2 of the WHOIS service

 - 3.1 2020-01-08
   - Added clause for examples and corrected and extended some of the examples